Canaan, Haiti: Academic Research and Intervention in Canaan

-Technische Universität München
+Technical University of Munich

-Since October 2012, Master's students of TU Munich in cooperation with the volunteers organization TECHO Haïti have been performing extensive research in Onaville, the most eastern part of Canaan.
-The topics of research performed by the research platform Urban Strategies for Onaville, Haiti (TUM-USO) have been: flooding risk of Ravine Madanièl (Ravine Lan Couline) and integrated water management, infrastructure mapping, participatory urban development strategies, urban design, locally adapted gardening techniques, etc..
-Research results are shared with key actors from Haitian Government and the "International Community", non-governmental organizations, local administration, and especially with local leaders and residents.
+Since October 2012, Master's students of the Technical University of Munich (TUM) in cooperation with the volunteer organization TECHO Haïti have been performing extensive research in Onaville, the most eastern part of Canaan.
+The topics of research performed by the research platform Urban Strategies for Onaville, Haiti (TUM-USO) have been: flooding risk of Ravine Madanièl (Ravine Lan Couline) and integrated water management, infrastructure mapping, participatory urban development strategies, urban design, locally adapted gardening techniques, etc. Research results are shared with key actors from Haitian Government and the "International Community", non-governmental organizations, local administration, and especially with local leaders and residents.
 In field workshops findings have been brought back to the community and verified.
-Improved flood risk modelling and testing of flood protection infrastructure variants performed based on UAV-Data from Humanitarian OpenStreetMap and IOM GIS-Unit revealed that Onaville and Canaan is exposed to high flooding risk: In a 100-year event, over 3200 buildings (about 15.000 persons – when stating average Haitian household size of 4.5 persons) would be affected by the powerful flows of Ravine Madanièl.
-A 5-year event would still endanger about 350 houses and shacks (about 1.600 persons).
+Improved flood risk modelling and testing of flood protection infrastructure variants performed based on UAV-Data from Humanitarian OpenStreetMap and IOM GIS-Unit revealed that Onaville and Canaan is exposed to high flooding risk: In a 100-year event, over 3200 buildings (about 15,000 persons – when stating average Haitian household size of 4.5 persons) would be affected by the powerful flows of Ravine Madanièl.
+A 5-year event would still endanger about 350 houses and shacks (about 1,600 persons).

 Opportunities

-As Canaan continues to grow each day, the new community is in need of the support of the government and the non-governmental organizations working in Haiti in the implementation of community development projects that help sustain its new inhabitants and provide them with basic services.

-The way forward

-Organizing the community is a key step as this juncture when the land is being settled.
-The implementation of innovative community development approaches that support human development is needed.
-Capacity Development of the locals that generate income is very important as this time to ensure that the area prosper and becomes a model for other settlements.

 Ann Develope Canaan / Canaan Upgrading and Community Development Program

-In February 2015, USAID and its funding partner the American Red Cross (ARC) announce a two-year long, approximately 14 Million US-Dollar activity—the Canaan Upgrading and Community Development or Ann Develope Canaan (Haitian Creole) Program—working closely with the Government of Haiti's Unité de Construction de Logements et de Bâtiments Publics within the Office of the Prime Minister, to support the Government of Haiti's vision to promote equitable and resilient urban development in the Canaan zone.
+In February 2015, USAID and its funding partner the American Red Cross (ARC) announce a two-year-long, approximately 14 Million US-Dollar activity—the Canaan Upgrading and Community Development or Ann Develope Canaan (Haitian Creole) Program—working closely with the Government of Haiti's Unité de Construction de Logements et de Bâtiments Publics within the Office of the Prime Minister, to support the Government of Haiti's vision to promote equitable and resilient urban development in the Canaan zone.

 "Specifically, USAID is seeking to support achievement of the following results: